Welcome to the BRAND NEW WORLD of Toyota IFS Rock Crawling

 Rubicon (6-times), Fordyce (all winch hills successfully climbed and descended without winching)

-Dusy/Ershim (both directions), Coyote Lake, Red Lake, Strawberry Lake, West Lake, Bald Mtn, Cheapo Saddle
+Dusy/Ershim (5-times, both directions), Coyote Lake, Red Lake, Strawberry Lake, West Lake, Bald Mtn, Cheapo Saddle

 Pritchett Canyon, Hell's Revenge, Cliff Hanger, Metal Masher, Top Of The World, Kokopelli, Flat Iron Mesa,